-The Academic Planning Committee thanks faculty members in the Department of Sociology and Anthropology for the opportunity to provide input regarding the B.A., B.S. in Anthropology program at Illinois State University through consideration of the self-study report submitted by faculty.
-The following committee recommendations to be addressed within the next regularly scheduled review cycle are provided in a spirit of collaboration with Anthropology faculty members.
+The Academic Planning Committee thanks faculty members of the B.A., B.S. in Sociology program for the opportunity to provide input regarding the program at Illinois State University through consideration of the self-study report submitted by faculty.
+The following committee recommendations to be addressed within the next regularly scheduled review cycle are provided in a spirit of collaboration with Sociology faculty members.
 In the next program review self-study report, tentatively due October 1, 2030, the committee asks the program to describe actions taken and results achieved for each recommendation.

 Develop a plan for controlled enrollment growth.
 The committee notes that demand for the program remains strong but enrollments are below target levels.
-The committee acknowledges the work faculty have completed regarding their recruitment efforts and that this work has been successful in enrolling both first-time-in-college and external transfers as first and second majors in the program.
+The committee acknowledges the work faculty have completed regarding their recruitment efforts and that this work has been successful in enrolling both first-time-in-college, external transfer as first and second majors in the program.
 Given the time and energy that must be devoted to such recruitment activities, the committee suggests that program faculty continue to identify external student populations for recruitment.
 We recommend that the program explore opportunities to use scholarships for recruitment in addition to retention of current students.
-The committee encourages the program to continue refining and implementing their plan for student recruitment, including strategies for increasing enrollment by students from racial and ethnic groups traditionally underrepresented in the program and discipline.
+The committee encourages the program to continue refining and implementing their plan for student recruitment, including strategies for increasing enrollment of students from racial and ethnic groups traditionally underrepresented in the program and discipline.